Ferret health and welfare

 Ensure your ferret is protected from pain, suffering, injury and disease

-- Neutering unless you intend to breed from them.
-Ask your vet about the best option for your ferrets.
-More information: Neutering and contraception methods for ferrets (PDF 135 KB).
+- Neutering - unless you intend to breed from them.
+Ask your vet about the best neutering and contraception methods for your ferrets.

 - Vet checks annually (at least) to check for diseases and for vaccination against canine distemper.
 Ferrets are vulnerable to many infectious diseases.
 Some diseases e.g. flu, can be passed between ferrets and people.

 Checking daily for signs of illness/injury.
 Checking their nails (appropriate length), coat and skin regularly.
 Ensure this is done by someone else if you're away.